Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/06-Structural-PatternsPt.2/Lesson6.md

 computer.open(doors: podBay) // Result: "HAL9000: Affirmative, Dave.
 I read you.
 Opened Pod Bay Doors."
 ```

-*From this series of Swift design pattern articles:*
+*From this series of Swift design pattern articles:* </br>
  https://github.com/ochococo/Design-Patterns-In-Swift
  <!-- under GNU License -->

 ## In Class Activity I (30 min)

+In this exercise, you are going to create an `Image` protocol and concretes implementing it. `ProxyImage` is a a proxy class created to reduce the memory footprint created when loading the image.
+Loading the image will up to the `RealImage` object.

+Your "client" will use ProxyImage to get an Image object to load and display, as needs.